Transdisciplinarity: German usage

 In German-speaking countries, Transdisziplinarität refers to the integration of diverse approaches, and includes specific methods for relating knowledge in problem-solving.
 A 2003 conference held at the University of Göttingen showcased the diverse meanings of multi-, inter- and transdisciplinarity and made suggestions for converging them without eliminating present usages.

 When the very nature of a problem is under dispute, transdisciplinarity can help determine the most relevant problems and questions involved.
 A first type of question concerns the cause of the present problems and their future development (system knowledge).
 Another concerns which values and norms can be used to form goals of the problem-solving process (target knowledge).
 A third relates to how a problematic situation can be transformed and improved (transformation knowledge).
-Transdisciplinarity requires adequate addressing of the complexity of problems and the diversity of perceptions of them, that abstract and case-specific knowledge are linked, and that practices promote the common good.
+Transdisciplinarity requires adequate addressing the complexity of problems and the diversity of perceptions on them, as well about what abstract and what case-specific knowledge is linked, and about what practices promote the common good.

 Transdisciplinarity arises when participating experts interact in an open discussion and dialogue, giving equal weight to each perspective and relating them to each other.
-This is difficult because of the overwhelming amount of information involved, and because of incommensurability of specialized languages in each field of expertise.
+This is difficult because of the overwhelming amount of information involved, and because of a more or less incommensurability of specialized languages in each field of expertise.
 To excel under these conditions, researchers need not only in-depth knowledge and know-how of the disciplines involved, but skills in moderation, mediation, association and transfer.

 Wider usage

-Transdisciplinarity is also used to signify a unity of knowledge beyond disciplines.
+Transdisciplinarity also conveys the idea of a unified body of knowledge that transcends disciplinary boundaries.

 Jean Piaget introduced this usage of the term in 1970, and in 1987, the International Center for Transdisciplinary Research (CIRET) adopted the Charter of Transdisciplinarity at the 1st World Congress of Transdisciplinarity, Convento da Arrabida, Portugal, November 1994.

 In the CIRET approach, transdisciplinarity is radically distinct from interdisciplinarity.
 Interdisciplinarity, like pluridisciplinarity, concerns the transfer of methods from one discipline to another, allowing research to spill over disciplinary boundaries, but staying within the framework of disciplinary research.

 As the prefix "trans" indicates, transdisciplinarity concerns that which is at once between the disciplines, across the different disciplines, and beyond each individual discipline.
 Its goal is the understanding of the present world, of which one of the imperatives is the overarching unity of knowledge.

 Another critical defining characteristic of transdisciplinary research is the inclusion of stakeholders in defining research objectives and strategies in order to better incorporate the diffusion of learning produced by the research.
 Collaboration between stakeholders is deemed essential – not merely at an academic or disciplinary collaboration level, but through active collaboration with people affected by the research and community-based stakeholders.
 In such a way, transdisciplinary collaboration becomes uniquely capable of engaging with different ways of knowing the world, generating new knowledge, and helping stakeholders understand and incorporate the results or lessons learned by the research.